-Notes: Figure shows the impulse response function of UIP premia to the Monetary policy shock and the Dollar shock, following specifications 1 and 2 respectively.
-Top row is for EMs, bottom row is for AEs.
+Notes: Figure shows the impulse response function of UIP premia to the monetary policy shock and the dollar shock, following specifications 1 and 2 respectively.
+Panels A and B are for EMs; panels C and D are for AEs.

 Figure 2: Components of the UIP Premia: Response to U.S. Monetary Policy Shocks